 True to its name, these are the service options that host packages, a.k.a “Packages as a Service.”
 Unlike the first two types of NuGet servers, these are fully managed by the hosting service, which means it’s really easy to sign-up and get started.

-There are currently only two services that provide NuGet hosting:
+There are currently only three services that provide NuGet hosting:

 |MyGet||a hosted universal package registry that “integrates with your existing source code ecosystem and enables end-to-end package management.”
 They also offer Build Services, which is continuous integration for your packages.|